Gomer0319/Armada_Tesda_WF/Week 2/01-Day 1/01-What_is_CSS.md

 ### **CSS: Bringing Style to the Web**

-#### **Developmental Outcome**
+#### **Learning Objectives**

-By the end of this lesson, learners will:
+By the end of this lesson, learners will be able to:

-1. Understand the purpose and importance of CSS in web development.
+- **Explain** the purpose and importance of CSS in web development.
-2. Learn the basic syntax of CSS and how it works to style HTML elements.
+- **Describe** the basic syntax of CSS and how it styles HTML elements.
-3. Discover how to apply CSS to a webpage in different ways (inline, internal, and external).
+- **Apply** CSS to a webpage using inline, internal, and external styles.
-4. Recognize how CSS solves design challenges and enhances the user experience.
+- **Analyze** how CSS addresses design challenges and improves user experience.

+This version ensures clarity, actionability, and measurable outcomes.
+Let me know if you need any refinements!

 ---